noise-course/copyright-PBortis/submission.md

 - Users often claim "fair use" for any short clip

 **Actual Enforcement:**
-- Content ID detected 10-second Mitski clip within a couple minutes
+- Content ID detected 12-second unmodified Mitski clip within 8 minutes
-- No duration threshold prevents detection
+- No duration threshold prevents detection of unmodified content
+- However, the same 12-second clip with cat meow modifications completely evaded detection
-- Rights holders can claim clips of any length
+- Rights holders can claim clips of any length, but only if Content ID's fingerprinting detects them

 **Gap Explanation:**
 User misconceptions about copyright law create false sense of security.
-Platform interfaces don't clearly educate users about copyright scope, leading to frequent infringement.
+Many believe short clips are "safe," but the reality is more nuanced: short unmodified clips are detected immediately, while modified clips may evade detection regardless of length.
+This isn't a legal safe harbor - it's a technical limitation.
+Platform interfaces don't clearly explain that evading detection doesn't equal legal protection.

 #### Gap 4: Rights Holder Discretion